Mohamed-Abotalb/alx-low_level_programming/0x0B-malloc_free/README.md

 - Second C file is 1-strdup.c, it returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

 - Third C file is 2-str_concat.c, it concatenates two strings.

+- Fourth C file is 3-alloc_grid.c, it returns a pointer to a 2 dimensional array of integers.